FME Version

 RCaller

-Before you continuing with the RCaller, please ensure that you have R installed on your computer, as well as the R Package sqldf.
+Before you continue with the RCaller, please ensure that you have R installed on your computer and the R Package sqldf.
 See the RCaller documentation for instructions on how to do this.

-Add an RCaller transformer to the canvas and connect it to the AttrbuteManager.
-In the parameters change the Input Table name to R then for Columns change the Type for shapiro.x to float.
-Click OK to accept the parameters.
-You will need to reconnect the RCaller to the AttributeManager after the table name changed.
+Add an RCaller transformer to the canvas and connect it to the AttributeManager.
+In the parameters, change the Input Table name to R, and for Query Columns, change the Type for shapiro.x to float.

-The first line is creating an object named shapiro and is performing the function shapiro.test (which is the Shapiro-Wilk Test) on the R table and shapiro.x column.
+The first line creates an object named Shapiro and performs the function shapiro.test (which is the Shapiro-Wilk Test) on the R table and shapiro.x column.
 This function results in a list object, so shapiro becomes a list.

 Line two is outputting a data frame called shapiro with the elements statistic and p.value to fmeOutput.
 R uses the $ character to access elements of objects.
 In this case, it is accessing the elements from a list.

 The last parameter to set in the RCaller is Attributes to Expose.
 Click the ellipse and add shapiro.statistic and shapiro.p.value as attributes to expose.
+Leave the Type as default.
 This allows these attributes to be used in the FME workspace after the RCaller.

 6. Finish Custom Transformer